rancher/docs/content/os/v1.x/en/installation/networking/interfaces/_index.md

         apn: xxx
 ```

-Any configuration changes, just only need to restart modem-manager to take effect:
+If there are any configuration changes, you will only need to restart the `modem-manager` service to apply these changes.

 ```
 $ sudo system-docker restart modem-manager
 ```

-> **Note:** We have built in some udev rules to allow the OS to recognize 4G devices.
-But there are still some vendors that may be missing.
-If some 4G devices cannot be recognized, please let us know.
+> **Note:** There are some built-in `udev` rules to allow RancherOS to recognize specific 4G devices.
+There are still some vendors that may be missing and if you need support for these, please file an issue.